 How much vitamin C per day is ideal for bodybuilding?

-According to a study, published in the American College of Sports Medicine, 200 mg of vitamin C a day, consumed from vegetables and fruits may be enough for athletes to reduce exercise-induced oxidative stress, without impairing muscle growth and athletic performance.
+According to a study, published in the American College of Sports Medicine, 200 mg of vitamin C a day, consumed from vegetables and fruits, may be enough for bodybuilders.
+This dosage can reduce exercise-induced oxidative stress, without impairing muscle growth and athletic performance.

 Athletes can get more than enough vitamin C by following a plant-based diet.
-Orange, lemon, strawberries, papaya, mango, pineapple, grapefruit, kiwi, kale, broccoli, cabbage, Brussels sprouts, peppers, tomato, and many other foods are excellent dietary sources of vitamin C.
+Most fruits and vegetables are great dietary sources of vitamin C.